Course Syllabus

 Program Description

-The goal of this onboarding program is to equip students with the essential training and knowledge in community engagement best practices.
-As VCU students representing the division of community engagement, it is crucial for students to have a deep understanding of the history, context, and approach to community engagement.
+The goal of this onboarding program is to equip participants with the essential training and knowledge in community engagement best practices.
+Representing the division of community engagement, it is crucial to have a deep understanding of the history, context, and approach to community engagement.

-In addition to this foundational training, students will be expected to immerse themselves in the community, as appropriate or specified by their work/internship agreement, by attending meetings, listening to residents, and observing their surroundings.
-This first-hand experience will deepen students' understanding of the neighborhoods they are working in and help them gain a better understanding of the challenges and needs of the community.
+In addition to this foundational training, participants will be expected to immerse themselves in the community, as appropriate or specified by their work/internship agreement, by attending meetings, listening to residents, and observing their surroundings.
+This first-hand experience will deepen participants' understanding of the neighborhoods they are working in and help them gain a better understanding of the challenges and needs of the community.

-Upon completion of the onboarding program and their work or internship with community engagement, students will be asked to reflect on their learning experiences and provide a narrative reflection.
-This reflection will help the division of community engagement refine its curriculum and ensure that it is providing students with the information and tools they need to become successful community engaged scholars and tackle societal challenges in innovative, respectful, and trustworthy ways.
+Upon completion of the onboarding program and their work or internship with community engagement, participants are encouraged to reflect on their learning experiences and provide a narrative reflection.
+This reflection will help the division of community engagement refine its curriculum and ensure that it is providing participants with the information and tools they need to become successful community engaged scholars and tackle societal challenges in innovative, respectful, and trustworthy ways.

 Learning Objectives